 CPSC had an internal policy of responding to Freedom of Information Act (FOIA) requests within 20 days.
 Recently, there has been a large backlog and many responses now take considerably longer than 20 days.
 This is due in large part to the staff allocated to work on FOIA requests.
 At the end of 2004, CPSC had 15 FTEs devoted to responding to FOIA requests.
 As of March of 2006, CPSC had 8 FTEs devoted to the same efforts.
 These staff reductions like many in the Commission were achieved through attrition and retirement buyouts.
 As of December 31, 2005, the FOIA backlog was 145 requests.
 At that time the commission anticipated that it would have a backlog of 90 requests at the end of 2006.
-Responding to requests for information from the public is a critically important function of the agency and one that ultimately leads to improved products and a safer public, yet under this budget proposal CPSC is limited in how they can respond and fulfill the public's request for information.
+A recent Associated Press article included a telling example: